Best Photography Spots in the New Forest

 Our New Forest Hotel in Brockenhurst in the heart of the National Park is the perfect HQ for your photography escape.
 Grab your camera and step straight into a picture-perfect village and surrounding forests and heathlands, or jump in the car and go explore the surrounding areas.
 But where do the experts like to go to capture the wonderful wildness of this beloved National Park?

-We caught up with professional award-winning Photographers, Jackie King and Chris Button, to find out where their favourite New Forest photography spots are and why, so you can plan the perfect Photography escape.
-But first, a bit about our experts:
+We caught up with professional award-winning Photographers Chris Button, to find out where his favourite New Forest photography spots are and why, so you can plan the perfect Photography escape.

 Photographer Chris Button specialises in landscape and macro photography, his passion was born at University and during his travels to find rare birds, and he’s been taking photos ever since.
 See Chris’s wonderful collection at www.chrisbuttonphotography.co.uk.